EngineersBox/Wolfenstein-3D/README.md

 * `Walls`: The layout of the map and how it renders
 * `Sprites`: Positions of 2D sprites in the map

 Map files are stored in `resources/maps/`.
-Below is the JSON type data and structure of the file:
+Below is the JSON schema for a map file:

 ```JSON
 {